Cosmosha/Budget-APP/README.md

 [Ruby on Rails](https://rubyonrails.org/) : A big thank you to the creators, contributors, and maintainers of the Ruby on Rails framework.
 Your efforts have empowered countless developers to build powerful and scalable web applications.

-[UI Design](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=): A big than you to Gregoire Vella for designing this awesome UI.
+[UI Design](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=): A big thank you to Gregoire Vella for designing this awesome UI.

 <!-- LICENSE -->